-Category Diagnostic Services Dispensing Materials Contact Lenses In Office OMD Surgical Services Therapeutic Laser Service Only 1 Faculty (full & part-time, Adjunct & Emeriti) MBKU employees, residents, & their immediate family.
-Golden retirees& their immediate family† Members of the MBKU Board of Trustees, Trustee Emeriti & their immediate family† 100% At Cost Cost + 20% Cost + 20% 100% 2 MBKU Students & their immediate family Externship Preceptors 100% 40% Cost + 30% Cost + 30% 50% 3 Siblings, including brothers and sisters-in law† Mother/father in-law† Daughter/son-in law† Grandchildren† Of MBKU employees, residents, and students' 100% 30% Cost + 30% Cost + 30% 50% 4 Friends & Family of MBKU Faculty, Employees, residents, and students Licensed health care professionals and students enrolled in a professional health care degree program† MBKU alumni & their immediate family† 25% 25% 25% 25% 25%
+Category Diagnostic Services Dispensing Materials Contact Lenses In Office OMD Surgical Servises Therapeutic Laser Service Only Faculty (full & part-time, Adjunct & Emeriti) MBKU employees, residents, & their immediate family Golden retirees& their immediate family † Members of the MBKU Board of Trustees, Trustee Emeriti & their immediate family † 100% Cost Less 10% 50% 50% MBKU Students & their immediate family Externship Preceptors (only) 100% Less 40% Less 10% Less 40% 50% Friends & Family of MBKU Faculty, Employees, residents, and students Licensed health care professionals and students enrolled in a professional health care degree program † MBKU alumni & their immediate family † Senior Citizen (65+) & Military Personnel (ID) Less 25% Less 25% None Less 25% Less 25%

-^{}Immediate family includes spouse, registered domestic partner, parents, grandparents and children (no age limit).

-- If you are an employee or student at MBKU, simply show your I.D. badge and you will receive the fee reduction. - If you would like a fee reduction for a family member or a friend, you need to provide the person's first and last name, their relationship to you, your first and last name (include year of graduation, school or dept).
-Approval must be obtained 48 hrs prior to the rendering of services and/or ordering of materials.
-Fee reductions will not be honored after the service is rendered or materials are ordered. - Fee reductions may not be used in conjunction with any type of insurance or Value Line items. - Contact the Patient Relations Supervisor at UECKH when requesting a fee waiver at extension 7507. - Only one fee reduction waiver is needed per calendar year (Jan-Dec.) - Injectables, durable medical equipment, lab studies and other consumable items will be charged at cost plus XX%.
-All costs will be discussed prior to treatment and billing. - No discounts will be applied to low vision devices.
+- Immediate family includes spouse, registered domestic partner, parents, (in-laws), and children (age limit 25). - Golden Retirees (see Human Resources to ensure qualification for discount) - † Not applicable to Family Medicine exams - ++ Limit two pairs of eyeglasses per patient per year.
+Additional pairs will be at cost plus 20%. - If you are an employee or student at MBKU, simply show your ID badge and you will receive the fee reduction.
+Monday Friday appointments are available for fee waivers. - If you would like a fee reduction for a family member or a friend, you need to fill out the attached form and submit it for approval with the person's first and last name, their relationship to you, your first and last name (include year of graduation, program or dept).
+Approval must be obtained two (2) weeks prior to the rendering of services and/or ordering of materials.
+Fee reductions will not be honored after the service is rendered or materials are ordered. - · Fee reductions may not be used in conjunction or alternated with any type of insurance, Grant, or Value Line items. - · Contact the Patient Relations Supervisor at UECKH when requesting a fee waiver at extension 7507. - · Only one fee reduction waiver is needed per calendar year (January-December). - Injectables, durable medical equipment, lab studies and other consumable items will be charged at U & C less 50%.
+All costs will be discussed prior to treatment and billing. - · Discounts will not be applied to low vision devices.